Montgomery Meigs (born 1945): Military career

 Meigs received his PhD in history from Wisconsin in 1982 before reporting to 2nd Armored Cavalry Regiment as its executive officer.
 In 1984, Meigs commanded the 1st Squadron, 1st Armored Cavalry Regiment.
 Following a stint at the National War College as an Army Fellow, he worked as a strategic planner on the Joint Staff in Washington, D.C. for three years.
-Returning to Germany, he assumed command of the 2nd Brigade, 1st Armored Division on September 26, 1990, and commanded it through Operation Desert Storm.
+In 1988–1989, he attended MIT Seminar XXI.
+Returning to Germany, he assumed command of the 2nd Brigade, 1st Armored Division on 26 September 1990, and commanded it through Operation Desert Storm.
 He subsequently commanded the 7th Army Training Command in Grafenwoehr and served as Chief of Staff of V Corps and Deputy Chief of Staff for Operations of the United States Army, Europe, and 7th Army.
 Meigs commanded the 3rd Infantry Division from July 1995 until its reflagging as the 1st Infantry Division in February 1996.
 In October, he deployed with the 1st Infantry Division to Bosnia, serving nine months in command of NATO's Multi-National Division (North) in Operations Joint Endeavor and Joint Guard.

-Meigs commanded the NATO Stabilisation Force in Bosnia and Herzegovina from October 23, 1998, to October 1999, concurrent with his command of United States Army Europe/7th Army.
+Meigs commanded the NATO Stabilisation Force in Bosnia and Herzegovina from 23 October 1998 to October 1999, concurrent with his command of United States Army Europe/7th Army.

 Meigs was the commander-in-chief of the United States Army Europe and Africa until his retirement in 2002.

 Post-military career

 After Meigs left active military service, he was a professor at the Maxwell School at Syracuse University and served as a military consultant to The Pentagon.
 In 2008 he returned to NBC News as a military consultant.

 In December 2007, Meigs left his previous position as the director of the United States Department of Defense's Joint Improvised Explosive Device Defeat Organization (JIEDDO).
-He was a Visiting Professor of Strategy and Military Operations at Georgetown University's School of Foreign Service and held positions at Mitre Corporation, International Executive Service Corps, and the LBJ School of Public Affairs at The University of Texas at Austin.
+He was a visiting professor of Strategy and Military Operations at Georgetown University's School of Foreign Service and held positions at Mitre Corporation, International Executive Service Corps, and the LBJ School of Public Affairs at The University of Texas at Austin.

-From January 1, 2010, to July 25, 2013, Meigs served as president and chief executive officer of Business Executives for National Security (BENS), a nonprofit composed of senior business executives who volunteer to help address national security challenges.
+From 1 January 2010 to 25 July 2013, Meigs served as president and chief executive officer of Business Executives for National Security (BENS), a nonprofit composed of senior business executives who volunteer to help address national security challenges.

-He died on July 6, 2021, in Austin, Texas.
+He died on 6 July 2021, in Austin, Texas.